 Places like El Triunfo, home to a piano museum built to save the instruments discarded by it’s 19th century silver mining elite.
-Or Santiago, a Spanish mission town partially rebuilt with socialist style during the late 70’s oil boom.
+Or Santiago, a Spanish mission town partially rebuilt in Cuban inspired socialist style during the late 70’s oil boom.

-But it was on the beaches of Cabo Pulmo National Park where I saw my quest fulfilled and I re-discovered the wild and remote places of days past.
+But it was on the beaches of Cabo Pulmo National Park where I saw my quest fulfilled and I re-discovered the wild and remote ghosts of days past.

 These first locations represent the dreams of boom times, fueled by wealth from ore and oil.
-Today the wealth is in tourism, and it fuels a more sustainable specter.
+Today the wealth is in tourism, and it fuels what could be a more sustainable specter.

-But I guess I have to wonder, will history repeat and through tourism give all of Baja Sur an economic lift?
+But I guess I have to wonder – will history repeat and through tourism, not silver, give all of Baja Sur an economic lift?